 Costas Inn also posted the video on their website here.

 Costas Inn has received numerous accolades for its famous steamed crabs from such sources as the City Paper, Baltimore Magazine, The New York Times and Zagat's.
 A family-run business, the restaurant was opened in 1971 by Costas N. Triantafilos and his wife, Tsambika Kefalas.

-In July, Costas Inn’s stuffed lobster tail was recognized in the Best of Baltimore edition of Baltimore Magazine.
+In July, Costas Inn’s stuffed lobster tail was in the Best of Baltimore edition of Baltimore Magazine.

 Pete and Nick even shared their crab cake recipe on the "Today" show website:

 Recipe: Crab cakes Pete and Nick Triantafilos Ingredients

 - 2 lbs. of jumbo lump crab meat